tsugiproject/tsugi-build/cloudflare/README.md

 --------------

-If you have heavily cached URLs and want to change that content, you can log in and clear CloudFlare's entire cache of your site under 'Caching.
-Clearing cache in CloudFlare is not too costly, it just means CloudFlare will re-grab all those files once and start to cache them again.
+If you have heavily cached URLs and want to change that content, you can log in and clear Cloudflare's entire cache of your site under 'Caching.
+Clearing cache in Cloudflare is not too costly, it just means Cloudflare will re-grab all those files once and start to cache them again.

 Of course, Cloudflare cannot convince browsers that think they have